XyLost/ip-extractor-sorter/README.md

 ✔ Skip corrupted or unreadable files

-✔ Automatically clean processed input files
+✔ Optional cleanup of processed input files

+✔ No third-party dependencies required

 ---